-IOM staff members are expected to adopt exemplary standards of personal behaviour and the highest level of integrity.
-Your conduct – even outside work and even if unrelated to duties -- should not compromise the interests of IOM, bring it into discredit or offend their community.
+IOM personnel are expected to adopt exemplary standards of personal behaviour and the highest level of integrity.
+Your conduct – even outside work and even if unrelated to duties -- should not compromise the interests of IOM, bring it into discredit or offend the community in which you live.
 Your loyalty to IOM means putting the good of the Organization above personal, national or other interests.

-All personnel employed by or working for IOM worldwide are bound by IOM’s Standards of Conduct contain core values and guiding principles.
-IOM’s core values for all persons employed by or working for IOM include:
+All persons employed by or working for IOM worldwide are bound by IOM’s Standards of Conduct.
+IOM’s core values include:

 - International outlook